 This will allow you to gauge the willingness of employees to act as an ambassador for your organization.

 Your eNPS score will range from -100 to 100.
-The type of culture described above will very likely rate in the 50+ range (a “good” referral culture would be in the range of 20-50).
+The type of customer centric culture described above will very likely rate in the 50+ range (a “good” referral culture would be in the range of 20-50).
 But don’t despair if your eNPS score is low.
 You’ve done the right thing to establish a baseline early—keep reading for methods to improve it!

 Be the Gatekeeper